GreycLab/gmic-community/news/gmic340_en.md

 _Fig.3.2.5.
 Projection of an image onto a Poincaré disk._
 ===

-For example, we used this filter, with slight modifications, to generate the short animation, "Flyover of the Poincaré Planet," which illustrates the astonishing fractal properties of these geometric oddities:
+For example, we used this filter, with slight modifications, to generate the short animation, _"Flyover of the Poincaré Planet"_, which illustrates the astonishing fractal properties of these geometric oddities:

 ===
 [![Filter 'Deformations / Poincaré Disk'](https://gmic.eu/gmic340/thumbs/planet_poincare.png)](https://gmic.eu/gmic340/img/planet_poincare.mp4)